ghoulbites/countries-hangman.js/README.md

 # countries-hangman.js
-A simple hangman game with country names as the word bank build using vanilla JS
+A simple hangman game with country names as the word bank build using vanilla JS.

 ---

-v.: 0.0.3
+v.
+0.1.0